2020 Program Completed Safely

 - Oakwoods Nature Area

 - Ruthven Nature Area

 - South Pond Nature Area (only the area in the vicinity of the NAP office at 3875 E. Huron River Dr.)

 - Buttonbush (a new park north of Dhu Varren Road and West of Nixon Road)

 - Nichols Arboretum will be closed on the following dates only: Jan.
 6, 13 and 20 from 3 p.m.–midnight.

 Jan.
 2 through Jan.
-26, several University of Michigan and Concordia university properties will be closed every day from 3 p.m. to midnight.
+26, several University of Michigan and Concordia university properties were closed every day from 3 p.m. to midnight.
 (Refer to the 2020 Deer Management Closure Map)

-The 2020 program will be the fifth year of deer management activities in the City of Ann Arbor.
+The 2020 program was the fifth year of deer management activities in the City of Ann Arbor.
 Initially, City Council approved a four year deer management plan, however, the MDNR issued a five-year research permit.
-To complete the MDNR permit, City Council authorized an additional year of deer management activities, which are included in the 2020 fiscal year budget.
+To complete the MDNR permit, City Council authorized an additional year of deer management activities, which were included in the 2020 fiscal year budget.